How to Restrict Content in WordPress to Specific Users

 Select ‘Logged in users’ from the drop-down menu:

-Now, select the user roles you want these pages to be available.
-For example, Administrator and Subscriber.
+Now, select the user roles you want these WordPress pages to be available for, such as Administrator and Subscriber.
 These are the user roles that will be able to see the content.
 Anyone who doesn’t have any of the selected user roles will not be able to view this content.

 If you run a paid membership website, you can select the membership plans to restrict the content to.
 Then, only users or customers with an active subscription to the chosen plan can access the content.